This document demonstrates how to upgrade a model. A model upgrade acts on all the machine and unit agents running on all the machines in the model.

 See Notes on upgrading Juju software for upgrading details, including what to do when the controller lacks internet access.

-This is a lit of some pre-upgrade tasks that should be considered:
+Some pre-upgrade tasks that should be considered:

-- Perform a backup (see Controller backups).
+- Perform a backup (see How to back up a controller).

 - Ensure the models that are to be upgraded are in good working order by applying the